 The program's faculty is composed of practitioners and researchers who are leaders in the field.
 While they may present at national conferences, most also retain their full-time administrative positions.
 Their experience informs their instruction, allowing them to connect the theories that they are teaching to real-world situations.

-NOTE: The course descriptions for this program can be found using Class Search in SOLAR and/or at the end of the bulletin.
+NOTE: The course descriptions for this program can be found using Class Search in SOLAR or on the program's website.